 What this means for you:

 Anyone can participate in this course at no cost.
+Click here for the free online version.
 Continuing education credits are available for $21 and only available to those who have not already completed the original version of the course.
+You can access the paid course here.

 - Barbara A. Israel, DrPH, MPH